-Get help to get a second bite at the apple for your federal security clearance.
+Get help to get a second bite at the apple for your federal security clearance and meeting ITAR requirements.
 Help with Appeals and Hearings.
 Free Consultation – Call 1-866-601-5518.
 Nationwide Help.

 A government facility security clearance (FCL) is provided to a defense contractor as a result of a federal government contract requiring performance on a classified effort.
 If your company does not possess the requisite facility clearance, you can end up being disqualified for the award.